dantleech/blog/content/posts/2026/05-20-day-22/index.md

 I was happily cycling along and it had alread been almost 3 hours and I was hungry.
 The host at the Bed and Breakfast had provided a very good breakfast for the guests and went so far as to engage in polite conversation.
-She didn't speak English very well but she tried.
-It was a good accomodation and I left with a full stomoch and a cheese sandwich.
-It wasn't a good cheese sandwich so I wanted to resupply.
+She didn't speak English very well but she tried and was good natured and it was a good accomodation and I left with a full stomach and a cheese sandwich.
+It wasn't a good cheese sandwich.

 ![Camera/IMG_20260520_113623_978.jpg](202605191841-mountainsw.jpg)
 _Climbing up and up and up_